-The differences between an acoustic piano and digital piano
+Choosing between an acoustic piano and digital piano

 An acoustic piano produces sound with felt-covered hammers hitting steel-wire strings.
-A digital piano doesn’t use hammers; instead it features electronic speakers to playback high quality recordings taken from the very best acoustic pianos.
+A digital piano doesn’t use hammers.
+Instead it features electronic speakers to playback high quality recordings taken from the very best acoustic pianos.

 Storing your digital or acoustic piano at home

 When choosing between a digital and acoustic piano for your home, it’s important to think about where it’s stored.
 An acoustic piano needs to be in a room where the temperature doesn’t fluctuate.
 Changes in humidity can affect tuning.
 A digital piano doesn’t need tuning or maintenance so can be accommodated in any room regardless of temperature.
 Its portability also means you can move or relocate it without too much hassle.
 Acoustic pianos are usually very heavy so tend to stay put in one place.

 The space available is also a consideration when choosing between a digital and acoustic pianol.
 Digital pianos can be compact if there isn’t much space available.
 An acoustic piano is usually much larger and the sound can be compromised if positioned too close to a wall.
 Obviosly, this requires even more space.

 The headphone connection on a digital piano removes any restrictions with early morning or late night practice sessions.
 Plugging in a set of headphones provides immediate and direct sound.
 Importantly, it also builds confidence by playing in private.
 Not only that, it keeps family, flatmates and neighbours at peace too.

 Some digital pianos have two headphone sockets so you can play in private with friends or alongside a tutor to analyse, praise and critique your performance.